illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ## Deliverables

-* All sections presentation and critiques are due Monday March 31st at 10:00am.
+* All sections presentation and critiques are due Monday April 06 at 10:00am for the L01 section and Wednesday April 09th for L02 and L03.

 ### Individual Deliverables

 The teamwork is cumulative but the grading is individual.
 Each team member will write a markdown based critique of their own work for the sprint and of their teammates' work.
 This will be anonymous and the purpose is to highlight good work and where improvement can be had, not to be punitive.

-In the private repo provided to you (with your hawk ID), under the itmt-430 folder, create another folder that will be named for this sprint, **sprint-03**.
+In the private repo provided to you (with your hawk ID), under the `itmt-430` folder, create another folder that will be named for this sprint, **sprint-03**.
 In this directory place a markdown based document named: **Report.md**

 In the document **Report.md** include an H1 header called **Sprint-03** and then an H2 header: **Self-Critique** and detailing: